 If you’ve been invited someplace, bring a healthy salad that is also beautiful.
 You will wow your hostess and the other guests will thank you.

-I’ve been teaching and making this grain-free tabbouleh all year to rave reviews.
+I’ve been making this grain-free tabbouleh for years….always to rave reviews.
 Your craving for carbs will be satisfied without using any gluten or even grains!
 Riced cauliflower and riced broccoli make up the bulk of this dish while the fresh herbs add to the nutritional value and the flavor.
 Grain-free tabbouleh can easily be prepped ahead…in fact it tastes better as the components have time to merge.